-LOOK-ACCUMULATED <user name>,<project name>
+ACC: LOOK-ACCUMULATED <user-name>,<project-name>

-To look at a specific entry in AACCOUNTS:DATA, ie. accumulated accounts for a given user or project name.
+To look at a specific entry in the AACCOUNTS:DATA.
+Both the intermediate and accumulated useage are given for a specific user name and project name.

-DELETE-ACCUMULATED-PROJECT <project name >

-DELETE-ACCUMULATED-USER <user name >
+ACC: DELETE-ACCUMULATED-PROJECT < project-name > and ACC: DELETE-ACCUMULATED-USER < user-name >

-Remove a specific project or user from the file AACCOUNTS:DATA.
+Removes a specific PROJECT or USER from the file AACOUNTS:DATA.